lfbergee/presentations/cypress.md

 -> # Client testing <-

 Components are easy, apps are hard
-Lets emulate our users, test as they use our apps

 - Inbuilt network intercepts
 - Intuitive getters, asserts and actions